 There is also a great deal of other unexplained activity including equipment malfunctions and random destruction of property!

 5 - Gibbs Farmhouse, St. Paul

-The house was spared, but sadly young Willie died of smoke inhalation soon afterwards.
-However, he appears to have stuck close to his family home, which is now a museum, and his spirit is every bit as boisterous as you might expect the average 9 year old boy to be!
+The house was spared, but sadly young Willie died of smoke inhalation soon afterward.
+However, he appears to have stuck close to his family home, which is now a museum, and his spirit is every bit as boisterous as you might expect the average 9-year-old boy to be!

 He is known to remove toys from locked display cabinets and leaves them scattered across the floor for staff to tidy away.